atexcode/vue-fabricjs-starter/README.md

 ## Author

-If you encounter any issues or have questions, feel free to contact me at [athar.techs@gmail.com](mailto:athar.techs@gmail.com).
+If you encounter any issues or have questions, feel free to contact me at [athar.techs@gmail.com](mailto:athar.techs@gmail.com) or hire me by visiting [atexcode.com](https://atexcode.com).

 ## License